 17. Return, Deletion, or Destruction of Data

-Upon completion or termination of the main agreement for any reason, or upon the Disclosing Party’s request, the Receiving Party shall return, delete, or destroy the confidential information in whatever form it is held, as instructed by the Disclosing Party.
+Upon completion or termination of the Primary Agreement for any reason, or upon the Disclosing Party’s request, the Receiving Party shall return, delete, or destroy the confidential information in whatever form it is held, as instructed by the Disclosing Party.

 18. Other Provisions